For a brief introduction to TWOAT please go here

 if you wish to donate to TWOAT in memory of John please click here

-If you want to participate in or sponsor someone for our John Allinson Memorial Walks please click here.
+If you want to participate in or sponsor someone for our John Allinson Memorial Walks or to see photos from the first walk please click here.

 As you may know he was awarded the MBE last year for his services to good causes in general and in particular to Tadworth & Walton Overseas Aid Trust of which he was one of the original founders and the first Chairman.
 Unfortunately he was already too unwell last December to go to Buckingham Palace and receive his medal from the Queen.
 In consequence his family asked me to present the medal to him in his bedroom on Saturday Feb 3rd which I did in the company of several members of his friends and family.
 John could only speak in a whisper but he did say that he thought the award was really to all the supporters of TWOAT who had helped the charity make a difference in many people’s lives.”